Skip to Main Content

 You have been injured in an accident in Houston, Texas, and find out the settlement proceeds are covered by a hospital lien- what do you do?
 Here are 5 things you need to know about going to an emergency room.

-This article will explain Texas hospital liens and offer some practical tips for dealing with a lien after a car accident.
+Houston personal injury lawyer Greg Baumgartner from Baumgartner Law Firm will explain Texas hospital liens.
+He will also offer some practical tips for dealing with a lien after a car accident.

 What is a Hospital Lien?